xDido/MedExpress-Pharmacy/README.md

 - **Family Members Management:** Patients can add family members to their accounts, extending subscription benefits to them.

 - **Pharmacy Services:** Patients can purchase medicines from the pharmacy section, checkout, and track their orders.
-They can also engage in chat with the pharmacy.
+They can also chat with the pharmacy.

 - **Password Reset:** Patients can reset their passwords via email if forgotten.